maxreiss123/VectorizedGeneExpressionProgramming/README.md

 # VectorizedGeneExpressionProgramming
 - This is a symbolic regression algorithm with Gene Expression Programming as a role model. (the operators changed - for experimental reasons)
+- At a certain amount of expression, the list iterations within the genetic operators produce a lot of computational overhead
+- Here, we project these into a vector space and use simple vector operations

 # Todo
 - Inner approximation of the constants with perturbation and the application of the gene fusion operator